metzmitchell/knowledge-3-public/Processes/About Mitch.md

 # About Mitch
 ### Personal Background & Interests

-My name is Mitchell Metz.
+My name is Mitch Metz.
 I'm a marketing and brand strategy professional with nine years of experience, including two years as a Marketing Director.
 I prefer working independently, where I have control over my work and direction.

 I will work under the assumption that we will have AGI within 5 years.